RickGriff/ether-split/README.md

 ## Application Structure

-EtherSplit consists of a parent *agreementFactory* contract, from which users may deploy individual *Agreement* contracts.
+EtherSplit consists of a parent *AgreementFactory* contract, from which users may deploy individual *Agreement* contracts.

 The parent factory stores all Agreements it creates, along with their associated users and user invites.
 The child Agreement contracts automatically update the parent contract when a new user is invited or joins.